jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

 ![Generative AI in action](/assets/images/generative-ai-in-action.png)

-- From here, you can see how ChatGPT 5 fulfills the prompt request from the start to finish
+- From here, you can see how ChatGPT 5 fulfills the prompt request from start to finish